ishikagpta/Data-Structures-ArrayList-like-Structures-Stacks-and-Queues/README.md

 Summary

-Build three classes that conform to the following interfaces.
-Use arrays in creating your classes (e.g., donot use the built-in ArrayList class when creating the ArrayList-like interface).
-Extend the sample driverbelow to completely test the FIFO nature of a Queue, the LIFO nature of a stack and the arbitrary insertsand removes in an ArrayList-like structure.
+I built three classes that conform to the following interfaces.
+Used arrays in creating my classes (e.g., did not use the built-in ArrayList class when creating the ArrayList-like interface).
+Extended the sample driver below to completely test the FIFO nature of a Queue, the LIFO nature of a stack and the arbitrary insertsand removes in an ArrayList-like structure.

 Sample Driver file posted named ArrayBasedDataStructuresDriver.java